adri-standard/adri/docs/plausibility_dimension.md

 ## Scoring Components

-The plausibility dimension (maximum score: 20 points) evaluates the following aspects:
+The plausibility dimension is scored on a scale from 0 to 20 points.
+In default mode, scores are based on the five components below.
+In template mode, the 20 points are distributed among weighted rules defined in the template.

+### Default Mode Components

 1. **Rules Defined (4 points)**: The quantity and quality of plausibility rules defined for the data.
    - 4 points: 10+ well-defined plausibility rules